 The Subgrant Award Report (SAR) is a requirement for state agency recipients that receive VOCA funding.
 The state uses the SAR to collect basic information on subrecipients and the program activities to be implemented with VOCA plus match funds.
 The data is submitted into the federal reporting system.
-For FY24, programs will submit SAR information via grant management software.
+For FY25, programs will submit SAR information via AmpliFund.
 The SAR is due October 31st.